gbdrummer/symbiocss/How to Structure CSS Documents.md

 ```

 Here, we've "reset" the specificity order a couple times within this component.
 That is because it makes sense to consider "danger buttons" and "safety buttons" as self-contained components.
 They are extensions of the main "button" component, and so they receive styles from it, but they then extend that component with their own styles.
-Therefore, "danger" and "safety" buttons do not share styles with each other, but they do both share styles with the "button" component.
+In other words, "danger" and "safety" buttons do not share styles with each other, but they do both share styles with the "button" component.
 By resetting the specificity, we're creating a new "Context" for each button type.
 To illustrate:

 ```CSS
 /* <Component Context> */